achillebourgault/json-to-jsx/README.md

 }
 ```

-> All elements must have a `type` parameter.

-The type names are the same as in HTML except for elements that display text.
-In this case the type must be "RAW_TEXT".
+> All elements must have a `type` parameter and the type names are the same as in JSX.

 Example of a **JSON Data Model** that displays an `<a>` tag: